UNDERGRADUATE COURSES

 Basic navigation quantities and functions; coordinate transformations and kinematics; a unified inertial navigation analysis applicable to both gimballed and strapdown systems; propagation of bias errors through the system; physics of inertial measurements and measurement error sources; navigation analysis with multiple sensors; Kalman filter estimation (linear system, known model); practical navigation problems.

-Coordinate systems and transformations, Euler equations, torque free motion of spinning bodies, introduction to analytical dynamics, generalized coordinates, constraints, work and energy, orbital motion, orbital parameters, common satellite orbit types, orbital maneuvers.
+Coordinate systems and transformations, Euler equations, torque free motion of spinning bodies, orbital motion, orbital parameters, common satellite orbit types, orbital manoeuvres, introduction to analytical dynamics, generalized coordinates, constraints, work and energy.

 Review of the equations of motion of a rigid aircraft.
 Definition and evaluation of stability derivatives.
 Derivation of transfer functions for stick fixed flight.
 Computerised analysis of longitudinal static and dynamic stability and control characteristics of an aircraft.
 Computerised analysis of lateral static and dynamic stability and control characteristics of an aircraft.
 Performance equations of an aircraft.
 Computerised analysis of point, path and take-off performance characteristics of an aircraft.
 Computer project for the analysis of a sample aircraft.